rht-labs/enablement-docs/slides/markdown/event_storming.md

-### Exercise
-### Event Storm for To Do List Management
+### Exercise - Event Storm for To Do List Management
 ![Key](images/eventstorming/key.png) <!-- {_class="inline-image"} -->
-* In your teams, create example event storm for the Current state of the To Do List Management application.
-Cover the following things:
+In your teams, create example event storm for the Current state of the To Do List Management application

-  1. Add the new Events
+1. Add the new Events<!-- {_class="fragment"  data-fragment-index="1"} -->
-  * Add the new Commands, Users and Read Models
+3. Add the new Commands, Users and Read Models<!-- {_class="fragment"  data-fragment-index="2"} -->
-  * Are there new Systems or Aggregates?
+2. Are there new Systems or Aggregates?<!-- {_class="fragment"  data-fragment-index="3"} -->
-* Reflect on your Impact Map deliverables and enhance it with some new functionality e.g
-  1. Sharing lists between users
-  2. Integration with other vendors or providers
+4. Reflect on your Impact Map deliverables and enhance it with some new functionality (Examples: Sharing lists between users or Integration with other vendors or providers)<!-- {_class="fragment"  data-fragment-index="4"} -->